Have you got a Grand Idea?

-The Grand Ideas fund is currently accepting applications for community projects that will make a difference to the lives of our residents and their communities.
+Grand Ideas offers funding up to £1,000 for community projects that will make a difference to the lives of our communities.

 *If your application is for funding in the Chester area, we have a fund called Chester Community Chest which you can use to apply for funding.
 Details are available on the Chester & District page.
 You will not be able to apply for both Chester Community Chest and the Grand Ideas Fund for the same project.